ReCoded-Org/curriculum-backend-readings/module8-typescript/r1.1-everyday-types/README.md

 ## Null and Undefined

-JavaScript has two primitive values used to signal absent or uninitialized value: `null` and `undefined`.
+JavaScript has two primitive values used to signal absent or uninitialized values: `null` and `undefined`.
 TypeScript has two corresponding types by the same names.
-How these types behave depends on whether you have the `strictNullChecks` option on.
+How these types behave depends on whether you have the `strictNullChecks` option on or off.
 We'll learn more about how to configure this setting in a later section of this module.

 With `strictNullChecks` off, values that might be `null` or `undefined` can still be accessed normally, and the values `null` and `undefined` can be assigned to a property of any type.
 This is similar to how languages without null checks (e.g. C#, Java) behave.
 The lack of checking for these values tends to be a major source of bugs; it is always recommended to turn `strictNullChecks` on if it's practical to do so in their codebase.